canonical/certification-docs/Self-Test_Guide-16.04.rst

   Baseboard Management Controller -- A device in many server models that enables remote in- and out-of-band management of hardware.

+CSM
+  Compatbility Support Module -- A feature of many UEFI implementations that enables the machine to boot using older BIOS-mode boot loaders.

 DHCP
   Dynamic Host Control Protocol -- A method for providing IP addresses to the SUT and Targets.